 We locals from Alicante are lucky always to enjoy a perfect climate, where the sun is present almost every day of the year.
 Therefore, the sea conditions are great to put on the captain’s hat and go sailing.

 Alicante is beautiful no matter how you look at it.
 However, to see it at sunset aboard a catamaran is almost an activity that you have to do at least once in your life.

 Currently, there are boat rental services with which you can tour the entire coast and even end up spending a pleasant day on the island of Tabarca.
-However, if you do not have time or lack of qualifications to sail, I recommend you to simply join a catamaran trip in the bay of the port of Alicante, like this one.
+However, if you do not have time or lack of qualifications to sail, I recommend you simply join a catamaran trip in the bay of the port of Alicante.

 17. The views from Hotel Gran Sol

 The hotel is well known; hundreds of tourists come to stay in its rooms and enjoy the city for a few days.
 Its height is an icon of Alicante, just like its name.
 However, what many do not know is the treasure hidden on its 26th floor.

 There is a restaurant where you can enjoy spectacular views, where the sea merges with the coast, and the panoramic views offered by its imposing height will make you stay for dinner, as well as melt the battery of your camera.

 If your trip to Alicante is with your partner, take the opportunity to surprise her with this architectural marvel that you have at your disposal.
 Access is free, although you will have to consume a drink to avoid discomfort.

 And while we’re at it, I’ll take the opportunity to recommend some of the different alternative options.
 So you can choose which places to visit and where to avoid the crowds.
 Alicante has a lot to offer you: